 If you want the best bird’s eye view of the region, book a sunrise air balloon ride but keep in mind that they don’t operate year-round.

-As of January of 2018, visitors are not permitted to climb the temples of Bagan.
-Formally this was the most popular way to watch the sun rise and set over this expansive and beautiful landscape.
-There are still a few places where you can get high enough to get a nice view.
+As of January 2018, visitors are not permitted to climb the temples of Bagan.
+Formally, this was the most popular way to watch the sunrise and set over this expansive and beautiful landscape.
+There are still a few places where you can climb high enough to get a nice view.

 - Temple 843 (GPS: 21.1547353, 94.8807665) appears to be officially open as there was even an official-looking person there checking for Bagan Archaeological Zone Tickets